 But where?
 Hint: I speak Spanish.

-Living and working in any of those three regions would obviously fulfill my need for excitement and adventure.
-But I wouldn’t be telling the whole story if I implied that my fluency in Spanish were the only reason that I was only looking for work in Latin America.
-I loved Europe, but I fell in love with Brazil.
-Latin culture felt so right for me.
-The people, the food, the music, the passion!
+Any of those three regions would fulfill my three priorities above.
+But my Spanish fluency isn’t the only reason I was looking for work only in Latin America.
+I love Europe, but I fell in love with Brazil.
+Latin culture felt so right.
+The warm people, the food, the music, the passion!

 This is usually where someone makes a comment about the women.
-Yes, I have a track record of dating Latina women.
-It didn’t hurt the case for South America, but I’m going for the whole package.
+I have a track record of dating Latin women, and that didn’t hurt the case for South America.
+But I’m going for the whole package.
 I loved Europe but never got the feeling that I wanted to live there.
 I did get that feeling in Brazil.

 I don’t intend to come back.
 I bought a one-way ticket.
 I don’t know if I’ll end up in Peru, but I hope to make a new life somewhere in Latin America.
 I even have a backup plan.
 In case I can’t find work in business and need money, I’ve been certified to teach English.

 Moving is hard.
 I don’t underestimate the challenges and culture shock which lie ahead.
 There will be things I miss about America.
 I can guess what they will be, but I don’t know for sure.

 I’m not forgetting that I had it pretty easy in Brazil with two Brazilian friends to cart me around.
 Each one had a car.
 Each one had educated, English-speaking friends.
 I didn’t have to learn streets, take public transportation, communicate in Portuguese, make my own friends, find an apartment or incur any of the difficulties of moving to a new city.